tommaso-merlini/Dintorni/README.md

 `.env_sample` needs the real enviroment variables

 ```
-when code gets pushed in production the enviroment variables will be switched via terminal ssh
+when teh source code gets pushed in production the enviroment variables will have be switched via terminal ssh
 ```